-CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): No component of this product is on the California Proposition 65 lists.
+CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): The Crystalline Silica (if present as airborne particles of respirable size) in this product is on the California Proposition 65 lists.
+However, when this product is used as directed, airborne particles of respirable size are not created.